codewithgoodluck/codewithgoodluck/README.md

 - 👋 Hi, I’m @codewithgoodluck
-- 👀 I’m interested in MEARN  full stack development
+- 👀 I’m interested in MEAN
 - 🌱 I’m currently learning REACT js
 - 💞️ I’m looking to collaborate on any REACT project
 - 📫 How to reach me goodluckmordi4@gmail.com and 08094788986